ravivalluri/electron/docs/glossary.md

 `tar`-like format that concatenates files into a single file.
 Electron can read arbitrary files from it without unpacking the whole file.

-The ASAR format was created primarily to improve performance on Windows...
-TODO
+The ASAR format was created primarily to work around issues with Windows, as some versions of Windows do not allow file paths beyond 256 characters.

 ### Brightray